TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Searchresult/Index.rst

 #. *"menu backend"* - will find pages with the phrase "menu backend".

-#. *menu or backend* - will find pages with either 'menu' or 'backend'
+#. *menu or backend* - will find pages with either 'menu' or 'backend'.

 #. *menu or backend not content* - will find pages with either 'menu' or
-   'backend' but not 'content'
+   'backend' but not 'content'.

 .. _cobj-searchresult-example-queries: